roshmadosh/EffectiveJava/app/src/main/java/effectivejava/ch2/README.md

 Enum is considered the most preferred because serializing/deserializing won't require the recreation of the singleton (because, I think, enums are not stored on heap and are treated like literals) or defining a readResolve method, which is required for the static factory enum implementation.
 See tests.

+### try-with-resources
+1. Nested `finally` blocks are required if multiple closeables have to be closed.
+2. try-with-resources shows exceptions that were thrown within the `try` block and supressed any that are thrown outside it.
+The surpressed exceptions can still be obtained by calling `getSupressed()` from a `Throwable`.